Gilmar Jones

 Gilmar Jones (born 21 January 1986) is a Surinamese badminton player and national coach of the Surinamese badminton team.
 In 2015 and 2017, he became the champion in men's doubles event at the Surinamese National Badminton Championships.
-He is the current National mixed doubles champion of Suriname.
+He is a four times National mixed doubles champion of Suriname.
 He first won the mixed doubles title in 2017 with Priscille Tjitrodipo, and retained the National Surinamese title the following two years with different partners in 2018 with Rugshaar Ishaak and in 2019 with Anjali Paragsingh.
+After the two covid years 2020 & 2021 without a National championship, he took his fourth National mixed doubles title with Chan Chan Yang in 2022.